-A - IPC B- Chemistry C- Physics
+1 A - IPC B- Chemistry C- Physics

-Integrated Physics and Chemistry (IPC) Chemistry, PAP Chemistry, or Physics, Principles of Technology,
+1 integrated Physics and Chemistry (IPC) Chemistry, PAP Chemistry, or Physics, Principles of Technology,

-IB Chemistry PAP Physics, or IB Physics
+1 IB Chemistry PAP Physics or IR Physics

 IPC cannot be taken as the final or fourth year of science.
 IPC may count on the Recommended Plan If it is taken before Chemistry and Physics.
 The 4th science credit may be selected from the following: